 which are believed to stimulate hair regrowth in one or more of the

 Laser hair loss treatment is aimed towards those who have only just begun to lose hair or develop thinning hair, and not really for anyone whose hair loss is already severe.

 And, since laser therapy also has a skin healing effect, it can be used to assist recovery of the scalp following hair transplant surgery too.

 Several factors can influence whether or not using laser light to treat hair loss will work.
-Some of these are explained below:
+Six of these are explained below:

 Measured in milliwatts (mW).
 Think of power as being the rate of energy flowing per second.
 The lasers used for hair loss all seem to be 5 milliwatts (mW).

 However, there is some debate as to whether or not such lasers can penetrate the skin’s "optical barrier".

 Some say it simply depends upon the power output, whereby the more powerful a laser is, clearly the deeper into tissue it will reach.

 Obviously clinics and the manufacturers of hair laser comb products have to make sure that their machines won’t harm the patient - that would definitely be bad for business!